industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ![simulink02](/docs/graphics/simulink_02.png)

-In the SIMATIC Target options, choose LiveTwin for Industrial Edge and enter your Edge Device IP (with `/livetwin`), username and password, then connect to the LiveTwin application.
+In the SIMATIC Target options, choose LiveTwin for Industrial Edge and enter your Edge Device IP (with `/livetwin`), username, and password.
+Then, connect to the LiveTwin application.

 ![simulink03](/docs/graphics/simulink_03.png)

-In the Engineering Integration, configure your LiveTwin Template and Project accordingly.
+In the Engineering Integration tab, configure your LiveTwin Template and Project accordingly.
 Cyclic time can be adjusted later in the app as well.

 ![simulink04](/docs/graphics/simulink_04.png)